 6[list]/35: Ulmus (20-30, species limits uncertain).
 Mostly N. temperate, esp.
 Asian, few species tropical, not in Australia and the Pacific (map: from Soepadmo 1977; Hultén & Fries 1986; Fl.
 N. Am.
 3. 1997; Todzia 1989, 1992: Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010).
 [Photos - Collection]

-Evolution.
-Divergence & Distribution.
-Ulmus is known as leaves and fruits from Early Eocene deposits of northeastern China some 50 m.y. old (Wang et al. 2010).
+Age.
+Ulmus is known as leaves and fruits from Early Eocene deposits of northeastern China some 50 m.y. old (Wang et al. 2010); this suggests an appreciably greater age for crown-group Ulmaceae as a whole.

 Chemistry, Morphology, etc. There are distinctive fatty acids in the seeds of some Ulmaceae, but not in those of Cannabaceae or Moraceae (Badami & Patil 1981: sampling).
 Ulmus lacks well-developed prophyllar buds and has one of the two stipules intrapetiolar, they are both intrapetiolar in seedlings of some species, and the leaves may also be opposite, as in seedlings.
 Hemiptelea has pegged cystoliths.
 The breeding system in the family is variable, but at least some flowers are perfect.
 Nawaschin (1895) suggested that chalazogamy occurred in Ulmus.
 Holoptelea has a thick-walled exotesta.